Out on a Limb (1950 film): Plot

 Donald, acting as a tree surgeon, walks up to a tree.
 He climbs a ladder, cuts a branch and puts tar on it, when an acorn falls on his beak.
 He looks up and sees Chip and Dale putting acorns in their tree.
-As a prank, Donald cuts their branch and puts tar on it to cause Dale to stop picking acorns.
-But things get sticky when Dale passes the tar to Chip.
-Just then, Chip tries to get off Dale and it worked.
-Donald then makes a joke with his leaf cutter to make the chipmunks think it's a scary bird, frightening them, so they tried to hurt it but to no avail.
-Donald then makes his cutter an acorn cracker which causes the chipmunks to get mad, so they put a rock on the cutter, smashing Donald into the ground.
-Chip goes to check where he meets an angry Donald.
-A chase ensues between them as Donald runs after them, until the chipmunks hide in some leaves.
-Donald gets his grass cutter, which not only cuts the leaves but also the chipmunks' ears.
+As a prank, Donald cuts their branch and puts tar on it, sticking the pair together.

+Donald then makes a joke with his leaf cutter (resembling a Shoebill) to make the chipmunks think it's a scary bird, frightening them.
+Donald then makes his cutter an acorn cracker which causes the chipmunks to get mad when they figured out his prank, so they put a stone on the cutter, smashing Donald into the ground.

+Chip goes to check and meets an angry Donald.
+A chase ensues, and the chipmunks hide in some leaves.
+Donald gets his lawn mower, which not only cuts the leaves but also the chipmunks' ears off.

 Donald eventually ends up getting an electric shock on the high-voltage wires and falls on the leaves.
-Chip 'n' Dale then put the tar on Donald, causing him to turn himself into a "leaf monster", and the chipmunks laugh in triumph, only to accidentally get their hand glued together when they shake their tar-covered hands.
+Chip 'n' Dale then put the tar on Donald, causing him to turn into a "leaf monster", and the chipmunks laugh in triumph, only to accidentally get their tar-covered hands glued together again.